HumanCellAtlas/metadata-schema/docs/contributing.md

 3. **Review and comments from the community** Your metadata request will be posted to the #hca-metadata Slack channel and the metadata-wg mailing list so everyone can have an opportunity to comment over a time frame that matches the severity of the change.

 4.  **Implementing the change** Once the review period is over, if the change is accepted into the repository, we will generate appropriate updates to the metadata standard on your behalf.
-Further details about this procedure are documented [here]().
+Details about how and when changes are accepted can be found [here](https://github.com/HumanCellAtlas/metadata-schema/blob/mg-updade-docs/docs/committers.md#schema-update-acceptance-process).

 5.  **Notification to the community** The change will be announced both on #hca-metadata Slack channel and the metadata-wg mailing list by the committer.
 You can [join the HCA slack community follow these instructions.](https://github.com/HumanCellAtlas/wiki/wiki)